 Click here to see the recommended books

 Think in multiple dimensions; geographical, economic, political and social.
-This time, questions were asked from land and water resources, micro watersheds, urban flood as well as smart city; which is again geography and urbanization related topics.
-Therefore applied geography should be studied; read concepts, theories, static portion, but keep in mind that UPSC is currently focusing the most on applied geography.
+In 2016, questions were asked from land and water resources, micro-watersheds, urban flood as well as the smart city; which is again geography and urbanization-related topics.
+Therefore applied geography should be studied; read concepts, theories, the static portion, but keep in mind that UPSC is currently focusing the most on applied geography.
 Unconventional topics such as International relations related topics are also being asked.

 To enroll in our test Series which is prepared by subject matter experts and Successful candidates under the guidance of Success Guru AK Mishra, Click Here

-In current affairs, this time question were asked from Paika rebellion, Champaran Satyagrah on its completion of 100 years, Saint Tyagraj’s statue are few current topics from which question may come up.
+In 2017, current affairs related questions were asked from Paika rebellion, Champaran Satyagrah on its completion of 100 years, Saint Tyagraja’s statue were few current topics.

 For history, NCERT is a must.
 Read NCERT thoroughly before reading any other book, NCERT 6th to 12th.
 Then Modern Indian History by Bipin Chandra, Spectrum for Indian History.
 Although Spectrum would not give you that much analysis which Bipin Chandra and Shekhar Dutt Bandopadhyay can give for modern Indian History.

-Next topic is Indian society which is too complex topic.
-Basically UPSC asks question on women rights regionalism, communalism, and diversity.
+Next topic is Indian society which is again a complex topic.
+Basically, UPSC asks questions on women rights regionalism, communalism, and diversity.
 Question on poverty can also be asked.
-This time, UPSC asked a question on constitutional articles for schedule tribes.
+UPSC asked a question, in 2016, on constitutional articles for schedule tribes.
 To prepare for these topics, read government schemes related to tribal issues, related to women, anti-poverty and inclusive growth.
 Read these government schemes very carefully.
-This time backward classes’ commission is also being formed, to provide constitutional status to underprivileged and backward classes’ people, read about this also.
-Read about Beti bachaao beti padhaao, check the analysis; see whether these schemes are getting success ad acceptance or not.
+Backward classes’ commission was also in news, to provide constitutional status to underprivileged and backward classes’ people, read about this also.
+Read about Beti Bachao Beti Padhaao, check the analysis; see whether these schemes are getting success ad acceptance or not.
 Questions on these topics are expected this year from Indian society.

 Stay tuned with us, strategy for other GS paper will be shared in our next article